-Construction of a kindergarten and primary school, and Sport Hal
+Construction of a kindergarden and primary school, and Sport Hall

 |CLIENT||Commune de Forest|

 |PARTNERS||Zigzag architecture I Lemaire Ingénieurs I ATS I Enthalpie|

 |LOCATION||Bd de la IIème Armée Britannique I Ch de Neerstalle 317 I 1190 Brussels|